ansonl/ansonl.github.io/_posts/2024-05-23-corolla-cross-hybrid-spare-wheel-tire.md

 The most important part of swapping the spare tire is staying safe.

-![toyota corolla cross jack pad](/wp-content/uploads/2024/05/toyota-corolla-cross-jack-pad.webp) : *Toyota Corolla Cross Jack Pinch Weld Pad - [3D print](https://makerworld.com/en/models/455043#profileId-362552) in TPU*
+![toyota corolla cross jack pad](/wp-content/uploads/2024/05/toyota-corolla-cross-jack-pad.webp) : *Toyota Corolla Cross Jack Pinch Weld Pad in TPU - [3D print](https://makerworld.com/en/models/455043#profileId-362552)*

 1. Loosen the tire lug nuts with the socket wrench BEFORE lifting the car with the jack.
 If you loosen the lug nuts when the car is lifted in the air, the force used to loosen the nuts will transfer to the car and may cause the car to slip and fall off the lifting jack.